aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-hyphenation/_index.md

 As an alternative to pre-registering hyphenation dictionaries, it is possible to register only required hyphenation dictionaries “by request”.
 To achieve that, implement the [IHyphenationCallback](https://apireference.aspose.com/words/cpp/class/aspose.words.i_hyphenation_callback/) interface and use the static callback [Callback](https://apireference.aspose.com/words/cpp/class/aspose.words.hyphenation#get_callback).

-The following code example shows how to implement the **IHyphenationCallback** interface:
+The following code example demonstrates how to implement the **IHyphenationCallback** interface:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "Examples-DocsExamples-source-Programming with Documents-Working with Hyphenation-CustomHyphenation.h" >}}